kaushalmodi/ox-hugo/test/site/content/posts/options-num-nil.md

 #### Post sub-heading 2.2.2 {#post-sub-heading-2-dot-2-dot-2}

 The `UNNUMBERED` property for this subtree is set to `t`.
-So even when the TOC export option is set to `t` or a number ≥ 3, this title will **not** show up in the TOC.
-That's because the TOC is exported as a Markdown _ordered list_, and you cannot have ordered list items without a number prefix!
+So this heading will show up as unnumbered in both the post body and the TOC.

 #### Post sub-heading 2.2.3 {#post-sub-heading-2-dot-2-dot-3}